Mental Health Facilities Honolulu County, HI

 Queens Medical Center Behavioral Health

-Queens Medical Center Behavioral Health is a mental health treatment center in Honolulu County, Hawaii, located at 1301 Punchbowl Street, 96813 zip code.
-Queens Medical Center Behavioral Health provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Queens Medical Center Behavioral Health also offers individual psychotherapy, dialectical behavior therapy and electroconvulsive therapy to young adults, adults and seniors 65 or older.
-Queens Medical Center Behavioral Health also provides case management and suicide prevention services.
+Queens Medical Center Behavioral Health is one of mental health facilities in Honolulu County, Hawaii, located at 1301 Punchbowl Street, 96813 zip code.
+Queens Medical Center Behavioral Health provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Queens Medical Center Behavioral Health provides cognitive behavioral therapy, psychotropic medication and group therapy to children / adolescents, adults and young adults.
+Additional services provided at Queens Medical Center Behavioral Health include case management and suicide prevention services.

 Learn More